 Tiller will automatically refresh most of your account balances and transactions each day.
-However, based on your activity, this may happen more or less frequently.
-There are a few ways that your account data refreshes and updates your Tiller spreadsheet.
+However, based on your activity and bank account security settings, this may happen more or less frequently.

-Presuming you’ve been to Tiller recently, Tiller will update your bank, card, and investment accounts daily.
-Tiller will update your loan, mortgages, and insurance accounts (and other low frequency accounts) every few days.
+If you visit your Tiller Console regularly, Tiller will update your bank, card, and investment accounts about once a day.
+Tiller may update your loan, mortgages, and insurance accounts (and other low frequency accounts) every few days or weeks.

 Do nothing for a few weeks, and Tiller will refresh less often.

-If you have not edited your Tiller spreadsheets nor visited the console at sheets.tillerhq.com for several weeks, your bank updates will be less frequent.
+If you have not visited the console at sheets.tillerhq.com for several weeks, your bank updates will be less frequent.
 There will not be gaps in your data, but your data just won’t be refreshed daily.
 Banks don’t want the refresh hits on their systems when they’re not needed, so this approach reduces the load on bank systems.

 Many transactions take a few days to post under the best of circumstances.

 Most credit card transactions appear within 2 to 3 days.
 Credit card transactions take extra time because Tiller waits for pending transactions to settle with your bank before posting them.